-Saint Andrew’s Day is on 30 November.
-The day celebrates the Feast of Saint Andrew and Scotland’s National Day.
+Saint Andrew’s Day is celebrated every 30 November in Scotland.
+The day celebrates the Feast of Saint Andrew and is also considered Scotland’s National Day.

-It was declared as a bank holiday in 2006 by the Scottish Parliament although banks are not required to close if they do not wish to.
+This patron saint day was declared a bank holiday in 2006 by the Scottish Parliament although banks are not required to close if they do not wish to.
 If 30 November occurs on a weekend, the bank holiday is moved to the following Monday.

-The main colour you will see in Scotland on Saint Andrew’s Day is the white diagonal cross on blue background of the Scottish flag – the Saltire – which is the Saint Andrew’s cross, the shape of the cross on which Saint Andrew was said to have been crucified.
+The main colour you will see in Scotland on Saint Andrew’s Day is the white diagonal cross on blue background of the Scottish flag – the Saltire.
+This is the Saint Andrew’s cross, and represents the shape of the cross on which Saint Andrew was said to have been crucified.

 The history of the Scottish link to Saint Andrew goes back as far as 832AD when Óengus II promised God that if the Scots and Picts were victorious in battle against the Angles he would make Saint Andrew the patron saint of Scotland.
 And they were.